Logo

 Are Crypto Wallet Trackers Safe?

-Generally yes, but safety depends on each provider’s security practices and how you connect your accounts.
+In general, they can be safe, but safety depends on each provider’s security practices and on how you connect your accounts.

 The Shift: From Hardware Wallet to Signer

-Crypto started as an experiment, and adoption grew as tech and user experience improved.
-The language, however, lagged behind.
+Crypto started as an experiment, and adoption expanded as technology and user experience improved.
+Still, the language used in the ecosystem has often lagged behind what the hardware actually does.

-Calling devices “hardware wallets” blurred the true role of secure hardware versus software and led to misunderstandings.
+Calling devices “hardware wallets” blurred the distinction between secure hardware and software operations, and it contributed to misunderstandings about responsibility and recovery.

-• That value was stored on the device (it is not).
+• That value is stored on the device (it is not).

-• That losing the device meant losing assets (it does not).
+• That losing the device means losing assets (it does not, if you control your recovery method).

-• That the device was the destination, not a tool (it is not).
+• That the device is the destination rather than a tool (it is not).

-These myths slow adoption.
-At Ledger, clarity is essential for the next stage of adoption.
-We are updating our language to change how people understand digital ownership: Hardware wallets → signers.
+These myths slow effective adoption.
+At Ledger, clarity is important for the next stage of user understanding.
+We are updating how we describe digital ownership: Hardware wallets → signers.

 Reviews 0